Choosing a Star Tracker for Astrophotography (My Top Choice in 2026)

 * The Fornax Mounts LighTrack II requires an external 12V power source.

-From my personal experience using star trackers for astrophotography from the backyard and beyond, I believe the absolute most important aspect to consider is the user experience.
+Based on my experience using star trackers for astrophotography from the backyard and beyond, I believe the most important factor is the user experience.
 If the star tracker is not easy to use in the field, or the process of setting up takes too long, you won’t use it as much.
 That’s all there is to it.

-A star tracker should allow you to quickly get up and running under a clear night sky.
-It should be a pain-free experience that provides the freedom and flexibility to take amazing astrophotography images wherever, and whenever you want.
+A star tracker should allow you to get up and running under a clear night sky quickly.
+It should be a pain-free experience that gives you the freedom and flexibility to capture amazing astrophotography images wherever and whenever you want.

 Which Star Tracker is Right For You?

 I am hesitant to state which star tracker is “best”, as I have found them all to have their strengths and weaknesses in terms of user experience in the field.
-Since this article was first published, I reviewed the Sky-Watcher Star Adventurer Pro and you can read it here.
+For most people, the Sky-Watcher Star Adventurer GTi is the ultimate solution (because of its GoTo functionality).
+Still, others may not need this feature and prefer something a little more compact.

 Sky-Watcher Star Adventurer GTi